 An evaluation of the broader effects of mergers and acquisitions should include the effects on all of the company's stakeholders and the environment, such as reduced productivity due to job losses or responsibility for environmental damage.
-This includes implementing the International Labour Organizations recommendations for the treatment of employees in restructuring and reorganizations.7
+This includes implementing the International Labour Organizations recommendations for the treatment of employees in restructuring and reorganizations.^{\rm Z}

-- [The fund] will vote for proposals that ask directors to consider the effects of mergers, takeovers, or acquisitions on employees, suppliers, the surrounding communities and other stakeholders. - [The fund] will vote on proposed acquisitions and mergers case by case, taking into consideration the long-term consequences of the proposed transactions for shareholders, employees, suppliers, local communities, and other stakeholders.
+- Vote for proposals that ask directors to consider the effects of mergers, takeovers, or acquisitions on employees, suppliers, surrounding communities and other stakeholders. - Vote on proposed acquisitions and mergers case by case, taking into consideration the long-term consequences of the proposed transactions for shareholders, employees, suppliers, local communities, and other stakeholders.